-However it’s important for me to state that an oil extract is not the same as an essential oil.
-It’s less refined and therefore more of a supplement than a medicinal treatment.
+However, it’s important to state that an oil extract is not the same as an essential oil.
+It’s less refined and therefore more of a supplement than medicinal treatment.

 But they’re great to experiment with and can be used to help increase your supply – as you can add the essential oil Note that there are other recipes online that can produce a product in a much shorter space of time, but I went with this one because it’s really eco-friendly, cheap and easy.
 You will need:

 - A glass mason jar (with a sealable lid).

 - A large pot or saucepan (preferably a pot, as you have to fit ¾ of your glass jar inside it).